aranya-project/aranya/docs/tech-docs.md

 -   **Effect**: An Effect is a struct used in policy finish and recall blocks to describe the shape of side effects produced from processed commands.

--   **Endpoint:** Where the Aranya software library is deployed.
+-   **Endpoint:** Where the Aranya software is deployed.
 This can be a piece of hardware (e.g. spacecraft payload, drone, cellular device, etc.) or software (e.g. application).

 -   **Entity:** Represents an instance and has an identity associated to it, as well as other crypto material which govern how it behaves on the endpoint.
 An entity could be used to describe a specific user on the platform.

 -   **Facts**: Key-value pair that is produced by evaluating a command.

--   **Graph**: Data structure of stored commands, where each command is connected by a line to the command that occurred immediately before it, as seen from the client's local state.
+-   **Graph**: Data structure of stored commands, where each command is connected by a line to the command that occurred immediately before it, as seen from the device's local state.

--   **IDAM**: (as defined by DOD): The combination of technical systems, policies and processes that create, define, and govern the utilization, and safeguarding of identity information.
+-   **Identity and Access Management (IDAM)**: (as defined by DOD): The combination of technical systems, policies and processes that create, define, and govern the utilization, and safeguarding of identity information.

--   **Instance:** Individual deployment of the Aranya library.
+-   **Instance:** Individual deployment of the Aranya software.
 A single endpoint can have one or many instances.

--   **Least Privilege Access:** This IDAM policy cornerstone gives users and systems only the minimal access needed to perform their tasks, reducing the risk of unauthorized access or activities.
-In satellite mesh networks, this could mean limiting certain ground stations' commands.
+-   **Least Privilege Access:** This IDAM policy cornerstone gives devices and systems only the minimal access needed to perform their tasks, reducing the risk of unauthorized access or activities.

 -   **Peer to Peer**: Allows computers to share access by acting as a server for each other.